Snap off all external boards. Don't split the sidebars if you're using 5x6.

 Use the supplied pin headers to line up and solder the spacers onto the top of the LED board.

-Put the pin header through the holes, and push the plastic housing down.
+Put the pin header through the holes, per the image below.

 Flip the boards over, and make sure the holes are lined up.